SrijanDas/My-Music/README.md

 -   Players automatically adjust if they drift more than 2 seconds from the target time
 -   Creator actions immediately update the room state for all users

-### YouTube Integration
+### Spotify Integration

--   Uses `yt-search` library for searching YouTube without API quotas
+-   Uses Spotify Web API for comprehensive music search
--   Embeds YouTube player with disabled controls for non-creators
+-   Plays 30-second previews through HTML5 audio elements
--   Extracts song metadata (title, artist, duration, thumbnail)
+-   Extracts song metadata (title, artist, duration, thumbnail, Spotify URL)
+-   Automatic fallback to popular songs if search fails
+-   Direct links to open full tracks in Spotify

 ### Permission System